ROCm/rocWMMA/docs/programmers-guide.rst

 Contributing
 ^^^^^^^^^^^^

-For those wishing to contribute to the project, here are some additional details:
+For those wishing to contribute to the project, please see `Contributing to ROCm  <https://rocm.docs.amd.com/en/latest/contribute/contributing.html>`_.

-.. include:: ../CONTRIBUTING.md